 Myelodysplastic Syndrome and Myelofibrosis

-Myelodysplastic Syndrome and Myelofibrosis are chronic malignant hematologic diseases that stem from abnormal blood cell formation.
+Myelodysplastic syndrome and Myelofibrosis symptoms, like low blood counts can be treated with blood transfusions, where red blood cells or platelets are replaced.
 The Myelodysplastic Syndrome (MDS) is a term for a group of frequent malignant stem cell diseases, mainly encountered in older individuals.
 People with MDS have low numbers of red blood cells (anemia), and the cells may have a mutation in their DNA.
 Overall, MDS is relatively uncommon, with an incidence of between four to five people per a population of 100.
 However, in patients over the age of 60, this increases to around 20 to 50 incidences per one hundred.

 The World Health Organization divides myelodysplastic syndromes into subtypes based on the kind of blood cells — red cells, white cells and platelets — involved.
 In about 1 in 3 patients, MDS can progress to a quickly growing cancer of bone marrow cells called acute myeloid leukemia.